vchat-meme-blip/aiburger/README.md

 ## Architecture

-Building AI applications can be complex and time-consuming, but using LangChain.js and Azure serverless technologies allows to greatly simplify the process.
+Building AI applications can be complex and time-consuming, but using LangChain.js with the unified OpenAI schema and Azure serverless technologies allows to greatly simplify the process while providing access to the latest agentic features.
 This application is a AI agent that can be access through different interfaces (web app, CLI) and that can call tools through MCP to interact with a burger ordering API.

 ![Architecture diagram](docs/images/architecture.drawio.png?raw=true)